ericminikel/cureffi/_posts/2015-11-18-a-look-at-prp-knockdown-screen-data.markdown

 author: ericminikel
 location: Cambridge, MA
 thumb120: http://www.cureffi.org/media/2015/11/screening-thumbnail.png
-summary200: "Three groups have conducted high-throughput screens for small molecules to knock down PrP.
+summary200: "Three groups have conducted high-throughput screens for small molecules to reduce PrP levels.
 Here I take a look at the screening data, to see if there are any interesting leads."
 ---

 ### introduction

-Exactly [two years ago](/2013/11/18/data-from-two-high-throughput-screens-to-deplete-prp-available-in-pubchem/) I set out to analyze the data from some high-throughput screens for small molecules to knock down PrP.
+Exactly [two years ago](/2013/11/18/data-from-two-high-throughput-screens-to-deplete-prp-available-in-pubchem/) I set out to analyze the data from some high-throughput screens for small molecules to reduce PrP levels in cells.
 At the time, I got a short ways into the analysis before getting daunted and setting it aside.
-Now that I'm in the Schreiber lab, with access to some excellent cheminformatic mentorship, and now that I've been doing [more](/2015/09/23/small-molecules-to-reduce-one-proteins-expression/) [thinking](/2015/10/21/is-there-anything-special-about-prps-expression/) about knockdown strategies, I decided it was time to take another look at these data.
+Now that I'm in the Schreiber lab, with access to some excellent cheminformatic mentorship, and now that I've been doing [more](/2015/09/23/small-molecules-to-reduce-one-proteins-expression/) [thinking](/2015/10/21/is-there-anything-special-about-prps-expression/) about strategies to deplete PrP, I decided it was time to take another look at these data.
 This post a preliminary, very exploratory peek at these data, which may or may not be followed up by another post depending on what feedback I get in conversations with people about this topic.
 All the R code for this post is in [this GitHub repo](https://github.com/ericminikel/prp_knockdown_screens).

 ### the screens

-Here is a summary of the three high-throughput screens for small molecules to knock down PrP that we know of:
+Here is a summary of the three high-throughput screens for small molecules to reduce PrP levels that we know of:

 | | 1 | 2 | 3 |
 | ---- | ---- | ---- | ---- |